Alr-Dev/Flask-Anti-Cheat/README.md

-# Flask Anti-Cheat
+# Flask Anti-Cheat Documentation

 This project consists of a ban management system built using Flask for the backend API and a Roblox server script to interact with the API.
 The system allows banning users based on specific reasons and checking their ban status.

 ## Table of Contents